sara-huang-hart/anime-recommendation-system/README.md

 <i>In collaboration with Yilu Chen, Andrew Gatchalian, Hsuan-Yi Lin, and Rakesh Venkata Subramaniyan.</i>

 # ⚡Data Retrieval
-Our strategy was to first extract the data of users and animes from MyAnimeList and store the data in a data frame that contained a list of the animes and the user ratings.
+Our strategy was to first extract the data of users and animes from MyAnimeList and store the data in a data frame that contained a list of the animes and the average user ratings.
 1. Each team member created an account on MAL and obtained a unique client ID to use the OAuth 2.0 protocol to authenticate tokens and access the data.
    <br>
       <img src="Images/img-01.png" width="600">